Skip to content

 ListA typed collection of domains, TLDs, or email addressesBy ID, from a rule condition’s value (when operator is in_list)

-RuleMatch conditions on from.address, from.domain, or from.tld and actions (block, mark_as_spam, assign_to_folder, and more)By ID, in a policy’s rules array
+RuleA trigger (inbound or outbound), match conditions, and actions (block, mark_as_spam, assign_to_folder, and more)By ID, in a policy’s rules array for inbound processing.
+Outbound sends evaluate enabled outbound rules for the application.

 PolicyLimits, spam detection settings, options, and the rule IDs it appliesBy ID, in a grant’s settings.policy_id